 To qualify for the service, the town must receive written confirmation from a doctor that the individual is not able to move the rollout cart.
-Individuals receiving the service will periodically be contacted in writing by town staff and asked to provide a doctor’s letter confirming continued need.
+Individuals receiving the service must provide a doctor’s letter confirming continued need annually by May 1.
 No personal or health information will be requested, and no fee will be charged.

 For more information or to apply, contact the Public Works Division by email or by calling 919-296-9600.

 A work order may be placed for special pickup of bulk items outside the regular collection week.
 A fee — beginning at $50 — will be charged for the special pickup.
 The fee will be based on the nature and amount of the materials and the estimated time required to collect them.
 Fees must be paid before collection is scheduled.
 Work orders can be placed by email or by calling 919-296-9600.

 If requirements for curbside garbage collection are not followed, garbage will not be collected and a solid waste policy door tag will be left.
 If a bulk item is not collected by the town, a sanitation policy door tag will be left.